arthurcornil/arthurcornil/README.md

 My name is Arthur
 ==============================================================================================================================

-I am a curious developer who is always seeking new challenges.
-Even though I am currently working as a web dev, I am interested in low level stuff a lot too.

 *   🌍  I'm based in Belgium
 *   ✉️  You can contact me at [arthur.cornil@proton.me](mailto:arthur.cornil@proton.me)
 *   🧠  I'm learning Threlte.js